DavidSouto/ReproScience-Workshop/README.md

 **Specr**: For multiverse analysis.
 **meme**: A fun package for meme generation.

-## Install GitHub Desktop through this link: https://desktop.github.com/download/.
+## Install GitHub Desktop
+* Download and install [GitHub Desktop](https://desktop.github.com/download/).
 This is a version control program that we are going to introduce in day 2.

 # Hidden files:
 We are going to pay attention to file extensions (e.g. .docx) and system files that could be hidden by default by your OS; For instance .git, which are used to keep track of what to synchronize with GitHub via Git